 The enzyme screening data obtained in the current study clearly demonstrate that the proteases and amylases produced by both tropical F. equiseti and polar Pseudogymnoascus spp. were both cold-active (i.e. capable of functioning at low temperature) as well as thermotolerant, exhibiting activity across the experimental temperature range to as high as 40°C. Our data suggest a trade-off between radial growth and EHE activity across the experimental temperature range from 5 to 40°C in the three strains studied.
 However, higher RA values exhibited by these strains at temperatures at which growth was lower may also be a consequence of enzyme kinetics and functional efficiency rather than increased enzyme production rate by fungal cells.
 Our data indicate a clear energy trade-off when a specific type of EHE was produced and secreted extracellularly, as seen with F. equiseti showing lower growth rates while exhibiting higher relative celluloytic activity in the R2A-based carboxylmethylcellulose assay than in the skim milk and starch nutrient assays (the latter screening for protease and amylase, respectively).
-This suggests that the expression of EHEs degrading more chemically complex environmental substrates may require higher metabolic energy in fungi, diverting cellular energy resources away from growth processes since complete enzymatic degradation of cellulose utilises more than one enzyme; an endoglucanase, an exocellobiohydrolase and a β-glucosidase (Mansfield et al.1999, Karlsson et al. 2002).
+This suggests that the expression of EHEs degrading more chemically complex environmental substrates such as celluloses may require higher metabolic energy in fungi, diverting cellular energy resources away from growth processes.
+Complete enzymatic degradation of cellulose utilises at least three enzymes - an endoglucanase, an exocellobiohydrolase and a β-glucosidase (Mansfield et al.1999, Karlsson et al. 2002).

-Conclusion
+Conclusions

 The marine-derived strain of F. equiseti studied here was mesophilic and had a higher thermal optimum for growth, indicating adaptation to the higher level of thermal energy available in the tropics than the polar regions.
 The psychrophilic/psychrotolerant strains of Pseudogymnoascus spp. are representatives of a genus prevalent at higher latitudes.
 Our data indicate that proteins may be a more accessible source of nutrients for F. equiseti and Pseudogymnoascus spp. than complex carbohydrates, and gave some evidence consistent with the presence of an energy trade-off between fungal growth and EHE activity.